szcompressor/QoZ/zstd/README.md

   Setting this macro will either force to generate the BMI2 dispatcher (1) or prevent it (0).
 It overrides automatic detection.

-- The build macro `ZSTD_NO_UNUSED_FUNCTIONS` can be defined to hide the definitions of functions that zstd does not use.
-Not all unused functions are hidden, but they can be if needed.
-  Currently, this macro will hide function definitions in FSE and HUF that use an excessive amount of stack space.

-- The build macro `ZSTD_NO_INTRINSICS` can be defined to disable all explicit intrinsics.
-  Compiler builtins are still used.

-- The build macro `ZSTD_DECODER_INTERNAL_BUFFER` can be set to control the amount of extra memory used during decompression to store literals.
-  This defaults to 64kB.
-Reducing this value reduces the memory footprint of `ZSTD_DCtx` decompression contexts, but might also result in a small decompression speed cost.

 #### Windows : using MinGW+MSYS to create DLL